osg-htc/user-documentation/documentation/support_and_training/ap20-21-migration-fall2025.md

 * You may submit jobs on the new Access Points **after Dec.
 15**.
 * What happens to your data:
     * We will copy all user data from ap20, 21 (`/home`, `/ospool`) to a temporary **`/migrated`** directory.
+    * We will copy all user data from ap23 (/home, /scratch) to a temporary /migrated directory.
+    * We will copy all shared data in /ospool/uc-shared to a new shared location, which will be accessible by the new access point.
     * After Dec 15, **you are responsible for copying any data you want to keep** from `/migrated` into your new `/home` or `/ospool` directories.
     * Your data in `/migrated` will remain available **until May 2026**.